Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Academics 🎓 (In CS)/🧞‍♂️ CS Academic Venues & Human Factors by Areas/Application/Computer Graphics, Acoustics, and Multimedia Related Venues and People.md

-# Computer Graphics, Acoustics, and Multimedia Related Conferences & Journals
+# Computer Graphics, Acoustics, and Multimedia Related Venues and People

 [TOC]